Wednesday, December 28, 2022

 "God has not delineated gay folks getting married as good or bad.
 Literally, that never has happened.
 Not in the Bible and not to you or me."

-Go read of the Apostle Paul's condemnation of homosexuality in 1 Corinthians 6:9-10.
+The Apostle Paul condemned homosexuality in 1 Corinthians 6:9-10.
 He says outright that people who practice such a lifestyle will not inherit the Kingdom of God.
 Paul would have drawn this teaching from the Book of Leviticus which is in the Old Testament.

 Are you serious in taking up this kind of a sweeping skepticism toward the moral dimension of the Mosaic Law?
 What sort of textual critical evidence do you have to support this branding of moral imperatives from God as being nothing other than man-made oral tradition?